- There are many cloud-based file-sharing sites, which provide a convenient way to share, edit, and access documents and information.

 5. Train and educate users.

-Help your users understand the sensitivities of different types of information and the risks associated with mishandling sensitive data.
+Employees need to understand the sensitivities of different types of information and the risks associated with mishandling sensitive data.
 They should have a clear understanding of what they cannot share outside the business and secure ways of sharing appropriate information with external parties.
 If you've invested in a secure service, you need to make sure employees use it.

 6. Ease of use is crucial.